amchss/RIntro2021/README.md

 ## Related Work

 The team has been involved in many research and training activities related to health data science.
-The major focus of our work has been the tranformation of routine health data into robust evidence for informed decision making using reproducible frameworks and open-source tools incluing R and RStudio.
+The major focus of our work has been the transformation of routine health data into robust evidence for informed decision making using reproducible frameworks and open-source tools inclduing R and RStudio.
 Some of our recent work include the development of a dashboard for tracking and monitoring COVID-19 outbreak in India using publicly available data ( <a href="https://amchss-sctimst.shinyapps.io/covid_dashboard/"> https://amchss-sctimst.shinyapps.io/covid_dashboard/ </a>) which has been well received and won awards at national and international forums.

 <p align="center">
      <a href="https://amchss-sctimst.shinyapps.io/covid_dashboard/"><img src="https://i.ibb.co/3mm1nKR/dashboard-homepage.png" alt="dashboard-homepage" border="0"></a>